Interactive media: Poor sleep habits

 Smartphones are a prevalent form of interactive media, and their excessive use can lead to bedtime procrastination.
 Mobile phone use that keeps individuals up at night causes adverse health effects such as fatigue and headaches.

 Influence on families

 The introduction of interactive media has greatly affected the lives and inner workings of families, with many family activities having integrated with technology quite seamlessly, allowing both children and parents to adapt to it as they see fit.
 However, parents have also become increasingly worried about the impact that it will have on their family lives.
 This is not necessarily because they are opposed to technology, but because they fear that it will lessen the time that they get to spend with their children.
-Studies have shown that although interactive media is able to connect families together when they are unable to physically, the dependence on this media also continues to persist even when there are opportunities for family time, which often leads the adults to believe that it distracts children more than it benefits them.
+Studies have shown that although interactive media is able to connect families together when they are unable to physically, the dependence on these media also continues to persist even when there are opportunities for family time, which often leads the adults to believe that it distracts children more than it benefits them.